Port Macquarie and arrival in Sydney

 In the morning, I took a quick look around Port Macquarie.
 It has a beautiful coastline and more beautiful beaches.
 And a whale far out at sea.

-Looked at the lighthouse.
+Looking at the lighthouse

 I almost made it to the rental car.
 I tried to find a gas station in the suburbs of Sydney to fill up the car.
 It was a nightmare; it took half an hour.
 You can't fill up on the Sydney freeway, which also runs largely under the city.
 The fueling trip in a six-lane suburb was also quite challenging for Arthur, who was driving.